naasking/Algebra.NET/README.md

 Rewrites can sometimes loop forever, so the Rewrite method takes a number indicating the maximum number of iterations to perform.

-All the usual arithemtic operations are available, including an extension method that provides exponentiation:
+All the usual arithmetic operations are available, including an extension method that provides exponentiation:

     var f = Algebra.Function(x => x.Pow(3));